Society-In-Shadow/ExpressedRealms/Readme.md

 Side Note: Avoid spaces on the right hand side of the values

 ```
-# This is the location on your local machine
-# that will store the physical db.
-Details
-# can be found in the DB section
-DB_STORAGE_LOCATION=

 # pgAdmin is the db management tool.
 # These values are your login credentials
 PGADMIN_EMAIL=